Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 What experienced long-stay workers in Vietnam find effective:

-- Treat work permit renewal as the event that triggers a TRC review — handle both together, not as separate processes
+• Treat work permit extension as the event that triggers a TRC review — handle both together, not as separate processes

-- If you have renewed your passport since the TRC was issued, verify that the TRC validity was not inadvertently shortened at the next renewal cycle
+• If you have renewed your passport since the TRC was issued, verify that the TRC validity was not inadvertently shortened at the next cycle

 Practical Notes From the Ground

 Decree 219 changes the playing field for applications filed from August 2025 onwards.
-The updated framework introduced an online joint application system for criminal record certificates, revised worker classification definitions, and updated document requirements by worker category.
+The updated framework introduced an integrated single-dossier application process (merging demand justification with the work permit application), an online joint application option for criminal record certificates, revised worker classification definitions, and updated document requirements by worker category.
 If the original work permit was processed under Decree 152, the broad structure is similar — but reviewing the current Decree 219 checklist before filing is worthwhile rather than assuming nothing has changed.

 Work permits issued under Decree 152 remain valid until their stated expiry date.
 Transitional provisions under Decree 219 preserve permits issued before August 2025.
-However, any renewal or re-issuance must follow the Decree 219 framework.
+However, any new application, extension, or re-grant must follow the Decree 219 framework.

 Some workers report delays caused by the employer, not the process.
 This is a consistent pattern in expat communities.
 The employer is the applicant, and HR processes at Vietnamese companies are not always calibrated to the document timelines of foreign employees.
-If your renewal window is approaching, raising it in writing — with the expiry date named specifically — creates a paper trail and makes the urgency concrete.
+If your work permit expiry is approaching — or has already passed — raising it in writing, with the expiry date named specifically, creates a paper trail and makes the urgency concrete.

-> Applicants should confirm current fees, document requirements, and processing timelines directly with the relevant provincial DoLISA office or the Vietnam Immigration Department before submitting any application, as these details are updated periodically.
-The authority responsible for work permit matters is the Department of Labour, Invalids and Social Affairs (Sở Lao động - Thương binh và Xã hội) at the provincial level, and the Ministry of Labour, Invalids and Social Affairs (Bộ Lao động - Thương binh và Xã hội) for national-level cases.
+> Applicants should confirm current fees, document requirements, and processing timelines directly with the relevant Provincial People's Committee (or its delegated labour authority) and the Vietnam Immigration Department before submitting any application, as these details are updated periodically.
+Under Decree 219/2025, the authority responsible for work permit matters sits with the Provincial People's Committee, which typically delegates to a specialised labour authority at the provincial level.
+The former Ministry of Labour, Invalids and Social Affairs (MOLISA) is now the Ministry of Home Affairs (MOHA) following government restructuring.

 FAQ

-Can I keep working while the work permit renewal is being processed?
+Can I keep working while the new work permit is being processed?

-Officially, no. There is no statutory grace period between expiry and renewal confirmation.
-In practice, many foreign workers in this situation do continue working while renewal is pending — particularly when the delay is administrative and both parties are acting in good faith.
+Officially, no. There is no statutory grace period between the expiry of one permit and the issuance of a new one.
+In practice, many foreign workers in this situation do continue working while the application is pending — particularly when the delay is administrative and both parties are acting in good faith.
 However, the legal exposure is real throughout that period, and it is a decision to make with full awareness of the risk.
-Filing the renewal promptly is the most effective mitigation available.
+Filing the new application promptly is the most effective mitigation available.

 Does my existing TRC become invalid when my work permit expires?

-In legal terms, yes — even if the card physically remains in your possession with months left on its printed date.
-Once the work permit that gave rise to the TRC expires or is cancelled, the TRC loses its legal foundation.
-Vietnamese authorities and credible legal sources are consistent on this: the TRC is considered to lack valid legal standing once the underlying permit is gone.
-In practice the card may still be accepted for some purposes — domestic identification, hotel check-in — but it cannot reliably be used for re-entry if the permit has been formally cancelled, and it provides no protection against labour or immigration enforcement.
+The TRC's legal foundation is compromised once the work permit that gave rise to it expires or is revoked — even if the card physically remains in your possession with months left on its printed date.
+Vietnamese authorities and credible legal sources are consistent on this point: the TRC is considered to lack valid legal standing once the underlying permit is gone.
+In practice, the card may still be accepted for some day-to-day purposes — domestic identification, hotel check-in — but it cannot reliably be used for re-entry if the permit has been formally revoked, and it provides no protection against labour or immigration enforcement.

 Can my employer be fined retroactively if inspectors discover the gap after the fact?